liel-almog/chatty/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [MIT LICENSE](https://github.com/liel-almog/chatty/blob/main/LICENSE) file for details.